lucia-13/Lucia_CV/README.md

 # Cover Letter Website
-This is a React based website for personal branding
+This is a  website for personal branding

 ## Description